jacekkopecky/living-meta-analysis/deployment/README.md

 git pull
 git stash apply
 git diff -U2             # review everything
-npm install              # if package.json has changed forever restart server   # if server has changed logout                   # so we don't have a hanging terminal to the server
+npm install --production # if package.json has changed forever restart server   # if server has changed logout                   # so we don't have a hanging terminal to the server
 ```